alex314159/react-table-vega-template/README.md

 In the project folder run `npx shadow-cljs watch app`.
 Take your browser to `localhost:8080`.
 You should see a bunch of tables and charts.

+## See also

+https://github.com/alex314159/nivo-cljs-template for integration with the excellent [nivo](https://nivo.rocks/) charting library - slightly less customizable than Vega but very beautiful.